dwnhgyl/LegendaryRL/World Reference Files/backgrounds.md

 1 Valor, 2 Cunning

-Bow, Dagger, Extra Quiver, Cloak, Hood
+Bow, Dagger, Leather Boots, Cloak, Hood

 “You’ve stalked and killed mighty beasts.
 You’ve seen monsters and bandits and evil spirits and survived it all.
 Surely you’re fit for glory!
 If the wilds of this land send you something you haven’t seen before, you’ll do what you’ve always done.
 Improvise.
 Adapt.
 Overcome.”